 A mid-market CRM platform with fifteen years of history, strong backlinks, and even a Wikipedia presence never appeared in AI-generated answers.
 Memory wasn’t the issue; retrieval was.
 Product pages were buried behind JavaScript, FAQ schema was missing, and the content was organized around features instead of buyer questions.

 Citation signals were absent: Long brand narratives, no original research, and answers buried after 400-word introductions.
-After restructuring with BLUF answer blocks, FAQPage schema, and comparison tables, citation rates typically improved within weeks to several months, depending on the platform and competitive saturation.
+After restructuring with BLUF answer blocks, FAQPage schema, and comparison tables, citation rates in this case improved within weeks to several months, depending on the platform and competitive saturation.
 Perplexity responds faster; Google AI Overviews take longer.

-The Unknown Specialist.
-A specialized email deliverability tool with best-in-class technology but near-zero brand recognition.
+The Unknown Specialist: A specialized email deliverability tool with best-in-class technology but near-zero brand recognition.
 Memory was close to zero, but citation signals were strong once engineered.
 The company published quarterly benchmarks using the JSON-LD schema, targeted long-tail queries in a narrow vertical, and built topical authority through a comprehensive glossary.
 It ran a focused PR campaign targeting AI-cited publications.
 After six months, the brand appeared consistently in AI responses for specialized deliverability queries.
 Strong citation signals in a narrow vertical compensate for weak memory.
-When you’re the only citable source, AI engines have no choice.
+When you’re the only citable source in a narrow vertical, AI systems are far more likely to surface your brand.

-The Over-Optimized Publisher.
-A B2B media site publishing hundreds of SEO-optimized articles monthly had strong traditional traffic but declining AI citation rates.
+The Over-Optimized Publisher: A B2B media site publishing hundreds of SEO-optimized articles monthly had strong traditional traffic but declining AI citation rates.
 Memory was strong.
 Retrieval was declining: keyword-stuffed, structurally generic content; no schema; and articles written for scroll depth rather than extraction.
 After reducing volume by half and restructuring for extractability (TL;DR summary boxes, original statistics, article schema, and FAQ sections appended to every pillar), AI citation rates recovered within three months.
-Volume optimized for SERPs is structurally penalized by AI retrieval systems.
+A volume optimized purely for keyword coverage may be less likely to earn AI citations if it lacks extractable depth and original insight.
 The site now publishes fewer articles, each engineered for the citation stack rather than the keyword list.

 Measuring GEO: KPIs That Actually Matter